davemehr/pnp-modern-search/docs/scenarios/Create-a-search-page-with-verticals-within-the-same-page.md

-# Scenario 8 - Create a search page with verticals (within the same page)
+# Create a search page with verticals (within the same page)

 !!! note
     The PnP Modern Search Web Parts must be deployed to your App Catalog and activated on your site.
 See the [installation documentation](../installation.md) for details.